xperthut/HYPPO-X/README.md

 2. In `solution explorer`, right click on the `source` and select `add existing item`.
 Select all `.cpp` extended files of our `src` folder.
 3. In `solution explorer`, right click on the `header` and select `add existing item`.
 Select all `.h` extended files of our `src` folder.
 4. In `solution explorer`, right click on the `resource` and select `add existing item`.
 Select all `.csv` extended files in our `data` folder.
-5. Open `config.h` file and change all file path.
+5. Open `config.h` file and adjust all csv file path.

 ### Setup for Unix system user (Linux, ubontu, etc)

-1. Download any free editor, i.e. `eclipse, netbeans`, etc
+1. Download any free editor, i.e. `eclipse, netbeans`, etc.
-2. Setup the project and run.
+2. Setup the project.
+3. Open `config.h` file and adjust all csv file path.
+4. Run.

 ### Run from terminal

 1. Open the terminal.
-2. write `cd [The path of src folder]` and press `ENTER`
+2. write `cd [The path of src folder]` and press `ENTER`.
-3. Write `make all` command to compile all source files
+3. Write `make all` command to compile all source files.
-4. Write `./main` to run the project
+4. Write `./main` to run the project.
-5. Write `make clean` to clean all object and output files
+5. Write `make clean` to clean all object and output files.
 6. Each time you `change` to any file, repeat `step 5` and then `step 3`.

 ###### ([Back to content list](#contents))